 Serology tests and PCR-based tests cannot supersede each other, but rather effectively complement each other in the current epidemic situation.

 RT-qPCR testing is especially useful for early detection of the disease and it will help prevent drawing wrong conclusions from a negative serology, which may have been performed too early (that is, before the immune shift).
 Serological tests help document the emergence of adaptive immunity and reach retroactive diagnosis.

-Prescription: A medical prescription and a blood sample (1 tube) are required for the serology tests.
+A blood sample (1 tube) is required for the serology tests.

 CNS medical acts (nomenclature): There is no detailed information available in this respect.
 We will get back to you at the earliest opportunity once we have received more information.